Oriental darter: Taxonomy

-The Oriental darter is a member of the darter family, Anhingidae, and is closely related to American (Anhinga anhinga), African (Anhinga rufa, with vulsini of Madagascar as a subspecies), and Australasian (Anhinga novaehollandiae) darters.
+The Oriental darter is a member of the darter family, Anhingidae, and is closely related to the American (Anhinga anhinga), African (Anhinga rufa, with vulsini of Madagascar as a subspecies), and Australasian (Anhinga novaehollandiae) darters.
 These were for sometime treated as subspecies of Anhinga melanogaster.
-The Oriental darter differs in appearance from American darters most recognisably by its white lateral neck stripe.
+The Oriental darter differs in appearance from American darters most recognizably by its white lateral neck stripe.

 Behaviour and ecology

 Prey that has been speared is first brought above the surface.

 The Oriental darter is found mainly in freshwater lakes and streams.
 They usually forage singly, with the entire body submerged, swimming slowly forward using their webbed feet while the head and neck is moved jerkily above the water.
 It darts its neck to impale fish and then brings them out of water, tossing them into the air before swallowing the fish head first.
 They may sometimes be found along with cormorants which share the habit of spreading out their wings to dry when perched on a waterside rock or tree.
 They sometimes soar on thermals during the warm part of the day but will alternate flapping and gliding in normal flight.

 They nest in mixed species heronries where they build a stick platform on the nest tree which is usually surrounded by water.
 Several pairs may nest close to each other.
 The branch is flattened by the birds prior to the placement of the sticks that form the nest platform.
 The nest sites are defended from other birds with posturing and thrusts of the neck.
 The breeding season is June to August (during the rainy season) in northern India, April–May in southwestern India and in winter in southeastern India (during the northeast monsoon).
 The usual clutch consists of three to six spindle shaped bluish-green eggs with a white chalky covering that gets soiled over time.
 Both parents incubate the eggs, beginning after the first egg is laid which leads to asynchronous hatching of the young.
 The newly hatched chicks are bare and covered with some down on the head.
 As they grow, they become covered in white down.
 The chicks feed by thrusting their heads down the throat of their parents.

 The feathers of the scapulars and tail have wavy or corrugated webbing.

 Adults go through a synchronous moult of their flight feathers after the breeding season, resulting in the loss of flying ability for a brief period.
 When disturbed from their perches during this period, they dive into the water below and attempt to escape underwater.
 This escape behaviour is also employed by chicks at the nest.
 They are very silent except at the nest where they produce grunts and croaks and a disyllabic chigi-chigi-chigi.
 Chicks are noisy when begging for food.
 Adults roost communally in trees close to or over water.